larocs/SAC_uav/README.md

 Code heavily based in [RL-Adventure-2](https://github.com/higgsfield/RL-Adventure-2)

-Environment is a continuation of the work in:
+The environment is a continuation of the work in:

-    G.  Lopes,  M.  Ferreira,  A.  Sim ̃oes,  and  E.  Colombini,  “Intelligentcontrol of a quadrotor with proximal policy optimization reinforcementlearning,”Latin American Robotic Symposium, pp. 503–508, 11 2018
+    G.  Lopes,  M.  Ferreira,  A.  Sim ̃oes,  and  E.  Colombini,  “Intelligent Control of a Quadrotor with Proximal Policy Optimization,”Latin American Robotic Symposium, pp. 503–508, 11 2018

 <!-- ### [Image Classification on ImageNet](https://paperswithcode.com/sota/image-classification-on-imagenet)